catalinpit/hashnode/ckfgryheo003zfas14100g26y.md

 Even better, they are entirely free except for the hard copies of YDKJS, which you can buy if you want to support the author.
 Frontend Masters requires a membership too.

-> If you enjoyed the article, consider sharing it so more people can benefit from it!
-Also, feel free to @me on Twitter with your opinions.
+> Do you want to [learn programming](https://catalins.tech/20-best-places-to-learn-programming-for-free)?
+[Learn how to code for free](https://catalins.tech/20-best-places-to-learn-programming-for-free) with these resources.